 Why does paint look different in different light?

-In this regard, why do colors look different in different lighting?
+Similarly, you may ask, why do colors look different in different lighting?

 Objects appear different colours because they absorb some colours (wavelengths) and reflected or transmit other colours.
 For example, a red shirt looks red because the dye molecules in the fabric have absorbed the wavelengths of light from the violet/blue end of the spectrum.